How do you design and build a better DIY bar?

 Bartender equipment requirements vary, depending on the percentage of beer, wine and liquor a given venue sells.
 For instance, pizza restaurants, which typically sell 60% beer, 20% wine and 20% alcohol, will have different equipment requirements than steak houses that sell a much higher percentage of liquor and wine and very little beer.
 Similarly, nightclubs and sports bars have their own unique offerings, based on the patrons to which they cater, and for these reasons, the bar equipment needs in each type of venue will vary.
 From an earlier Vlog post, a given bartender station could include a list of the following equipment:

-In multi-station bars, fixtures such as glass washers, backbar coolers, slide-top coolers and hand sinks will often be shared.
+In multi-station bars, locate fixtures such as glass washers, backbar coolers, slide-top coolers and hand sinks so they are shared.
 Bars that sell a high level of draft beer will have draft beer towers in each workstation.
-Shared equipment should be strategically placed for equal access to each bartender.
-For instance, if a given bar has two stations, it will require two nearly identically-equipped stations and the “Top-Shelf” liquor will often be situated in the center of the backbar.
+Strategically place shared equipment for equal access to each bartender.
+For instance, if a given bar has two stations, include two nearly identically-equipped stations and the “Top-Shelf” liquor will often be situated in the center of the backbar.
 Depending how much bottled beer and wine is sold, multiple coolers may be required.
 If your preference is for glass washers, automatic washers are generally capable of handling two-to-three stations; this means that a typical glass washer can exceed the output of three 3-bin sinks – a savings of up to 19 lineal feet of finished bar space – not to mention a TON of labor and much cleaner and safer drinks.

 Don’t shoot yourself in the foot with a long bar and one or two bartenders who will wear themselves out trying to keep your customers happy.

-Efficiently-designed bartender stations equate to efficiently-run bars and happier customers, which will maximize your profits and turn your bar into a cash cow!
+To design and build a better bar, efficiently-designed bartender stations equate to better-run bars and happier customers, which will maximize your profits and turn your bar into a cash cow!